teneeto/lead-managment-app/README.md

 ## **📌 Deployment Notes**

-- Ensure all required **Firebase credentials** are added in the environment variables.
+- Ensure all required **Firebase and NextAuth credentials** are added in the environment variables.
 - The app can be deployed using **Vercel** or **Netlify** with proper Next.js configurations.

 ---